Martin Fowler (EastEnders): 2014–2025

 A woman named Hayley (Katie Jarvis) takes photos of Martin and Stacey and her neighbour Arshad Ahmed (Madhav Sharma) stops Stacey from taking her children to Brighton when she argues with Martin, but Martin finds out from Jean that Stacey had not planned to go to Brighton.
 Martin and Stacey take Arthur out to see a show to sort out access and Martin is annoyed that Stacey has invited Kush, deciding that it has to be that way and Martin decides to file for divorce, despite Kush figuring out that Stacey may have enjoyed herself with Martin without his presence.
 Stacey arranges a childcare rota as an apology to Martin, but after sending an email to his solicitor to file for divorce, Martin attempts to delete his solicitor's email to Stacey, but Stacey seemingly accepts his apology, though later she contacts someone and decides to involve her solicitor.
 Stacey is devastated when her grandmother Mo Harris (Laila Morse) returns to Walford with the news Kat is dead and Martin sets up a crowdfunding page for Kat's funeral as Stacey cannot afford it.
 Stacey thanks Martin and kisses him, which then turns to passion between them.
 Martin and Stacey secretly reignite their relationship for months, and they later become an official couple again.
 Martin is upset when Bex goes missing and clashes with Stuart Highway (Ricky Champ) when he believes that he is responsible for Bex's disappearance, though she is later found.
 In June 2019, Martin is angry when Kush decides that he wants to file for joint custody over Arthur, causing the end of their friendship, though they later make amends.
-When Kat is threatened by Phil Mitchell (Steve McFadden), Martin defends her, resulting in Phil suffocating Martin with a metal pole.
+When Kat is threatened by Phil, Martin defends her, resulting in Phil suffocating Martin with a metal pole.
 Stacey then hits Phil with a wrench and fearing that she has killed him, Stacey decides to flee Walford to escape imprisonment.
 Martin joins her and they depart together with Hope and Lily in the back of a taxi.